I've spent half a century writing for radio and print—mostly print. I hope to be still tapping the keys as I take my last breath.

 Ask the question “Is democracy necessary?” and a chorus will be heard of “Well, duh!
 Of course, it is.”
 At least, that’s what would happen in the Western world.
 But, for many, actions don’t match words.
-In the 2016 U.S. presidential election, 111 million of the 250 million eligible voters didn’t cast a ballot.
+In the 2020 U.S. presidential election, 87 million people did not bother to vote.

 Democracy’s Downward Plunge